Acivev/osudroid-bench/README.md

-# osudroid-benchmarks
+# osu!droid Benchmarks
-Totally not an official osu!droid benchmarks list
+What you are seeing here is not an official osu!droid Benchmark website, but i made this *for fun*

+To submit your own, [click here](https://forms.gle/1vbqbEbiLirCobmC6)